Before you enable Credit Invoices

 - Preview the credit invoice before posting or post the credit invoice to the account right away.

-Posting a credit invoice through the Add Credit flow in the Recurly Admin Console will not invoice any currently uninvoiced charges or credits on the account.
+Using this method, it is no longer possible to create an uninvoiced credit adjustment on an account.
+All one-off credits are issued on an invoice immediately.
+However, posting a credit invoice through the Add Credit flow in the Recurly Admin Console will not invoice any currently uninvoiced charges or credits on the account.

 Previously refund invoices were negative charges and only accounted for refund transactions in the total.
 Now refunding an invoice will create a refund credit invoice with credit adjustments.
 If the original invoice was paid with credit, the refunded credit will transfer as a portion of the credit balance on the issued refund credit invoice.